mxashlynn/Parquet/README.md

 a personal game being developed in Unity.
 I am implementing the mechanics separately as a learning exercise.

-Please see https://github.com/mxashlynn/ParquetClassLibrary/wiki) for more information.
+Please see [the wiki](https://github.com/mxashlynn/ParquetClassLibrary/wiki) for more information.

 # Version 0.1.0 Warning